Skip to main content

 ’span’ file not found on Ubuntu

-⚠️ Please note that the instructions below are specific to issues occurring on Ubuntu.
-It is unlikely that the same issues will occur on other Linux distributions.
+⚠️ These instructions are specific to Ubuntu.
+The same issues are unlikely on other Linux distributions.

+Clang uses libstdc++, the C++ standard library implementation provided by the GNU Compiler Collection (GCC), by default.
+Clang can link against libc++ instead, but that requires explicitly passing the -stdlib flag.
 Bun relies on C++20 features like std::span, which are not available in GCC versions lower than 11.
-GCC 10 doesn't have all of the C++20 features implemented.
 As a result, running make setup may fail with the following error:

 fatal error: 'span' file not found